rsokz/social-musicplayer-leapmotion/README.md

 <img src="musicXLeapMotion.png" align="right" />

-# Music Player meets Leap Motion
+# Social Music Player meets Leap Motion

-> Music Player with Leap Motion playback control.
+> Music Player with social connection and Leap Motion playback control.

-A music player which allows for playback control using Leap Motion.
-A public feed is visible for all users to share, like, and comments on songs.
+A mashup of Twitter and Spotify that which allows for playback control using Leap Motion.
+Social interaction via public feed where users can like, comment, and listen to songs.

 Built with Java and Leap Motion SDK.